krisdev-h/Spotify-API-Popularity-Prediction/README.md

 predictions were only on average around 4 values off from the actual observations.
 Next time, a larger train-test split and more observations could help with decreasing our training `rmse`.

+## Please Reference our HTML Final Report for more Details